Northern Lights & Wildlife in Swedish Lapland

 Watch and photograph WILD ANIMALS

-Each evening, as long as the sky is clear, we set out warmly dressed to search for the aurora borealis.
-Although we cannot guarantee a sighting, Northern Sweden is a great location and since you are staying for a whole week, your chances are as good as they can get.
+Each evening, as long as the sky is clear, we set out to search for the Aurora.
+Northern Sweden is a great location and since you are staying for a whole week, your chances are as good as they can get.

 Camp two nights in the Arctic

-Stay off grid at this very cool Sápmi camp with heaters and comfortable beds.
-The camp is remotely located in protected Sámi lands.
+Enjoy two off-grid nights at a cozy Sápmi camp with heaters and comfortable beds, nestled in protected Sámi lands.

 Dog sled with huskies